Erikson's stages of psychosocial development: Will: autonomy vs. shame/doubt (muscular, toddlerhood, 1½–2 years)

 As the child gains control over eliminative functions and motor abilities, they begin to explore their surroundings.
 Parents still provide a strong base of security from which the child can venture out to assert their will.
 The parents' patience and encouragement help to foster autonomy in the child.
+During early childhood, the child will start to have learning tasks and skills that instill personal responsibility, which allows the children to make choices that could help them develop a sense of autonomy and confidence.
 Children at this age like to explore the world around them and they are constantly learning about their environment.
 Caution must be taken at this age while children may explore things that are dangerous to their health and safety.

 At this age, children develop their first interests.
 For example, a child who enjoys music may like to play with the radio.
 Children who enjoy the outdoors may be interested in animals and plants.
 Highly restrictive parents are more likely to instill in the child a sense of doubt, and reluctance to try new and challenging opportunities.
 As the child gains increased muscular coordination and mobility, toddlers become capable of satisfying some of their own needs.
 They begin to feed themselves, wash and dress themselves, and use the bathroom.

 If caregivers encourage self-sufficient behavior, toddlers will develop a sense of autonomy—a sense of being able to handle many problems on their own.
-But if caregivers demand too much too soon, or refuse to let children perform tasks of which they are capable, or ridicule early attempts at self-sufficiency, children may instead develop shame and doubt about their ability to handle problems.
-There is definitely a delicate balance between letting the toddler have independence and autonomy concerning themselves, but the parent also has to be somewhat involved to make sure the child doesn't hurt or injure themselves.
-However, if the child receives too much autonomy, they have the potential to grow up with little concern for rules or regulations.
-But if the parents exert too much control over them, the child can grow up to be more rebellious and impulsive.
+On the contrary, there is the possibility that the caregiver can demand too much too soon.
+This will likely lead the child to develop shame and doubt in their ability to handle problems.
+This shame and doubt could also come as a result of a caregiver ridiculing a child's early performance attempts.
+There is definitely a delicate balance to be had with autonomy.
+If the child receives too much autonomy, they have the potential to grow up with little concern for rules or regulations.
+This could also increase the likelihood of injury.
+Conversely, if the parents exert too much control over them, the child can grow up to be more rebellious and impulsive.
+The abilities of the child are limited.

+Both approaches to this stage have their strengths and weaknesses to them.
+The best way to help the child is to use a combination of both of them that allows the child to explore while knowing what is dangerous to him/her.